Four Apple contractors accuse Qualcomm of antitrust violations

 3 Min Read

-(Reuters) - iPhone chip supplier Qualcomm Inc (QCOM.O) faces a fresh set of antitrust allegations from a group of four companies that assemble the iPhone and other products on behalf of Apple Inc (AAPL.O).
+(Reuters) - iPhone chip supplier Qualcomm Inc (QCOM.O) faces a new set of antitrust allegations from a group of four companies that assemble the iPhone and other products on behalf of Apple Inc (AAPL.O).

 Foxconn parent Hon Hai Precision Industry Co (2317.TW), Wistron Corp (3231.TW), Compal Electronics Inc (2324.TW) and Pegatron Corp (4938.TW) alleged that Qualcomm violated two sections of the Sherman Act, a U.S. antitrust law.

-The accusations, made in a filing late Tuesday in U.S. District Court for the Southern District of California, are counterclaims to a Qualcomm lawsuit filed in May seeking to force the contractors to pay Qualcomm license fees that Apple directed them to stop paying.
+The accusations, made in a filing late on Tuesday in U.S. District Court for the Southern District of California, are counterclaims to a Qualcomm lawsuit filed in May seeking to force the contractors to pay Qualcomm license fees that Apple directed them to stop paying.

 "Qualcomm has confirmed publicly that this lawsuit against our clients is intended to make a point about Apple and punish our clients for working with Apple," Theodore J. Boutrous, a lawyer for the four companies, said in a statement.
 "The companies are bringing their own claims and defenses against Qualcomm."